 2. Potential interference with existing health complaints

 Switching diets isn’t an easy task for anyone, but it can be especially challenging for those who are suffering from a pre-existing health condition.
-For those with the likes of diabetes or osteoporosis, work with your medical professional to determine the right plant-based diet and meal plan for your condition.
+For those with the likes of diabetes or osteoporosis, it is always basic to work with your medical professional to determine the right plant-based diet and meal plan for your condition.

 If your healthcare provider does not recommend a vegan diet, then do the research to find one that does.
 It can be the difference between living a long healthy life, or suffering from your ailment until it becomes critical.
 What you consume is fundamental to your day-to-day health and wellbeing.